ProfessorMystic/MCalc/README.md

 # MCalc
-Mortgage app created in Android Studio using Java and XML - School Project
+Mortgage app created in Android Studio using Java and XML